RobinQu/instinct.cpp/README.md

 * Integration for privacy-first LLM providers: Built-in support for [Ollama](https://ollama.com/) and other OpenAI compatible API services like [nitro](https://nitro.jan.ai/) and more.
 * Building blocks for common application patterns like RAG, Function-calling agents.
-* Programing paradigms: `Chain` for composable LLM pipelines and `ReActor` for Agent execution flows.
+* Programing paradigms: `Chain` for composable LLM pipelines and `Actor` for Agent execution flows.
 * Embeddable source files: Header only library, which means less binary footprints on projects dependent on it.
 * Multi-platform compatability.